-- (1) Graduate standing in the University of Southern California. - (2) Academic promise, as evidenced by above average achievement in previous undergraduate and graduate education.
+- (1) Recipient of a bachelor's degree from an accredited college or university by anticipated enrollment date. - (2) Academic promise, as evidenced by above average achievement in previous undergraduate and graduate education.
 A minimum GPA of 3.5 on all prior graduate work is required.
 In addition, a 3.25 GPA in an appropriate undergraduate major and a baccalaureate degree are required. - (3) Personal qualities compatible with high level performance in gerontology and indicating a potential for leadership in the field.
 This includes a strong commitment to developing a scientific research program.
 Applicants to the Ph.D. program must submit a resume of professional and academic experience, three letters of reference (academic and professional), a statement of objectives and examples of written work.

 - (4) Satisfactory performance on the Graduate Record Examinations existing test scores may be submitted if the GRE has been completed no more than five years prior to the date of application.
 A satisfactory score on the Verbal and Quantitative GRE is required.
 Students should also provide scores from the Analytic exam. - (5) Submission of application materials as required.
-Instructions for application to the Doctor of Philosophy in Gerontology may be obtained by contacting the USC Davis School of Gerontology.
+Instructions for application to the Doctor of Philosophy in Gerontology may be obtained by contacting the Davis School of Gerontology.